derivexyz/v2-scripts/README.md

 # V2 utils

-A collection of functions to help interact with the lyra v2 protocol and exchange.
+A collection of functions to help interact with the derive v2 protocol and exchange.

 ## Pre-requisites